Nurses helping patients is inherent. But nurses helping new nurses also is vital in a demanding, stressful profession packed with responsibility.

 Blending new and experienced

-Kim Kiser, the neurosurgical intensive care unit nurse manager at Presbyterian Medical Center, said the newer nurses are groomed to think for themselves.
+Kiser, the NSICU nurse manager, said the newer nurses are groomed to think for themselves.

-"We grow our new team members by asking them open-ended questions so they can critically think through the situation," said Kiser, 50, who has more than 25 years of nursing experience.
+"We grow our new team members by asking them open-ended questions so they can critically think through a situation," said Kiser, 53, who has about 30 years of nursing experience.
 "We guide and educate.
 We don’t give them answers."

 She said experience mixes well with the positive energy the new nurses provide.